Understanding Your Award

 Students may be asked to provide documentation to validate information provided on the aid application through a process called verification.
 Students who are selected must complete the verification process to confirm their eligibility for aid.
 Lewis & Clark may require verification to resolve discrepant information provided in the process of applying for aid or prior to consideration of special circumstances.

-If selected, you will find a list of the items required to complete verification on your application status page (incoming students) or in Financial Aid Self-Service (continuing students).
+If selected, a list of the items required to complete verification will be emailed to you from Graduate Admissions (incoming students) or posted in Financial Aid Self-Service (continuing students).

 Read More